TissueEngineeringLab/MyoFInDer/docs/installation.markdown

 To run the installer, just double-click on it and follow the displayed instructions.
 You might have to enter an administrator password at some point.
 Then, when opening the application for the first time, the required Python modules and MyoFInDer will be installed automatically.
-This may take some time and necessitates a working internet connection.
+Note that a working internet connection is required for this step, and that it might take up a few minutes for this step to complete.

 The Windows installer can be downloaded [here](https://github.com/WeisLeDocto/MyoFInDer/blob/main/bin/myofinder.msi).